There’s a new SEO strategy that’s crushing it right now.

 Google’s #1 goal is to make users happy.

-Which means they need to give people results that match their User Intent.
+This means they need to give people results that match their user intent.

 Never heard of User Intent?
 Here’s a simple explanation: